 2.)
 My belief that I am responsible for the outcome of my life

 In Step 1, we learned our problem wasn’t alcohol – it was/is our mental states (our thinking) that was the crux of the real problem.
-How perfect is it that just 10 pages later (page 45, “We Agnostics”), Bill W. shared with us the solution to that problem: “Lack of power, that was our dilemma.
-We had to find a power by which we could live, and it had to be a Power great than ourselves.
+How perfect it is that just 10 pages later (page 45, “We Agnostics” – 4th Edition), Bill shared with us the solution to that problem: “Lack of power, that was our dilemma.
+We had to find a power by which we could live, and it had to be a Power greater than ourselves.
 That’s exactly what this book is about.
 Its main object is to enable you to find a Power greater than yourself which will solve your problem.”

 Check!
 How simple is that?
 This one of twelve simple suggestions is much easier than I ever imagined.
 I thought solving the drink problem was going to be insurmountable.
 When I figured out that it’s not a drink problem I need to solve, but a think problem – and that simply believing there is a Power out there that is greater than I am that can help me solve it – well, that made life much easier to bear.